Distance LAB – remote service hub for SME’s and public sector

 Objectives

-Distance LAB co-develops tools for SMEs to improve their remote innovation capabilities, hybrid business strategies, and sustainability.
+Distance LAB co-developed tools for SMEs to improve their remote innovation capabilities, hybrid business strategies, and sustainability.
 Services and tools will be piloted in 2024.
 In 2025, a transnational hub will be launched.
 The hub provides knowledge, services, and co-creation opportunities.

 Realisation of goals